Feeling less energetic at this time of year?

 According to Dr. Hamblin, NO reduces the production of ATP in the mitochondria [8].
 As more NO builds up, it hinders cytochrome c oxidase (the enzyme helping out the mitochondria) from working as well.
 This reduction in ATP means our cells don't produce energy as efficiently as they should.

-However, red and near-infrared (NIR) light therapy offers a promising approach.
-These specific wavelengths of light have been shown to prevent nitric oxide (NO) from disrupting cytochrome c oxidase's role in ATP production [9].
+However, red and near-infrared (NIR) light are specific wavelengths of light that have been shown to prevent nitric oxide (NO) from disrupting cytochrome c oxidase's role in ATP production [9].
 This allows essential pathways for energy production to continue, helping our cells function optimally and supporting overall energy levels.

 Dips in mood can sneakily zap our usual get-up-and-go energy.
-Mood fluctuations, particularly anxiety and depression, are linked to factors like decreased brain activity [10], poor blood flow [11], stress [12], and inflammation [13].
+Mood fluctuations are linked to decreased brain activity [10], poor blood flow [11], stress [12], and inflammation [13].

 Studies delivering near-infrared light to the head have reported observed antidepressant effects in patients with major depressive disorder (MDD), evidenced by reductions in the Hamilton Depression Rating Scale (HAM-D17) scores [14].